Houston Domestic Violence Attorney

 - Self-defense.
 You used physical force against another party because you felt that the other person was an imminent threat against you, or the other person was the initial aggressor.

 - Defense of another.
 You believed that using physical force against another party was absolutely necessary in order to protect the safety and well-being of another third party.

-What Do I Do If I Have Been Falsely Accused of Domestic Violence?
+What Do I Do If I Have Been Falsely Accused of Domestic Violence in Houston?

 If you have been falsely accused of domestic violence or family violence, it is highly recommended to take the following steps: